Language Placement Exams FAQ

 First, you need to enroll in (and then complete) the course you placed into.
-At the end of the semester, you need to apply for the credits by submitting an application for language credits to your current language instructor.
+At the end of the semester, you need to apply for the credits by submitting an to your current language instructor.
 If you took a language course some time ago and have not yet received credit for the courses tested out of, you can submit the form to the Department of Classical and Modern Languages.

 I learned French, German, or Russian outside of class.
 Should I take the placement exam?